Top Tips For Creating A Business Energy Strategy in 2020

 Outsourcing energy management to a consultancy is another option for businesses.
 A consultancy typically consists of a team of energy managers with a vast amount of experience at planning and executing energy management projects.
 However, be aware, energy consultancies will have other clients.
 Therefore, they will not be 100% focused on your business and won’t always be on-site to offer guidance, analysis or training.

-If you’re unsure about whether you should hire an in-house energy manager or outsource the responsibility to a consultant, check out this useful guide from Gazprom.
 Whatever you decide, assigning energy management responsibility to an individual or a team will demonstrate that energy efficiency is a top priority for your business.

 3. Monitor your energy use with the right software